13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 So, my camera with this lens acquired the subjects very quickly and shifted focus to where it needed to be.

-So, overall, very nice autofocus coming out of this lens is very quick and snappy, and it helps that the camera’s autofocus system is pretty decent.
+So, overall, very lovely autofocus coming out of this lens is very quick and snappy, and it helps that the camera’s autofocus system is pretty decent.

 Overall, it’s just incredible.

-Now, no lens is completely perfect, and this lens does have one major drawback that I found for that: its weight; this is a hefty beast.
+Now, no lens is entirely perfect, and this lens does have one major drawback that I found for that: its weight; this is a hefty beast.

 So, if you’re using it on a smaller body or fear, don’t like lugging around very heavy equipment, this lens may not be the best option because it weighs a lot.